 Deep down at the southwestern coast of Madagascar, about 30 km away from the big city Toliara (Tuléar), there is the small village Ifaty-Mangily directly at the sea.
-You can reach it since 2016 via a well paved road, RN9, in hardly half an hour.
+You can reach it since 2016 via a well-paved road, RN9, in hardly half an hour.
 Several times a week, flights are running from Antananarivo to Toliara.
 Taxis or cars (always including a driver) can be rented in Toliara without a problem.
 The small, private reserve is located at the village exit of Ifaty-Mangily.

 Information about the reserve:

 The southwest coast is extremely hot, temperatures far over 30°C in the shade are usual.
-The dry season is short and brings only few rain.
-Due to the heat inside the reserve and few shady places, we do not recommend walks around middy.
+The rainy season is short and brings only a few rain.
+Due to the heat inside the reserve and a few shady places, we do not recommend walks around middy.
 But if you like to see animals, you will see much more in the early morning either way.
 Please always bring enough water!

 The area around Toliara is touristically well frequented.
-There are numerous hotels, shops, pubs and accomodations for everyone.
+There are numerous hotels, shops, pubs and accommodations for everyone.
 Ifaty-Mangily also offers a lot of hotels and bars at the beach.
-For small money you can also rent a simple room at Reniala reserve in “Auberge de trois makis” (three lemur hostel) to stay some nights inside the spiny forest (max.
+For small money, you can also rent a simple room at Reniala reserve in “Auberge de trois makis” (three lemur hostel) to stay some nights inside the spiny forest (max.
 15 persons, reservation in advance is kindly requested).
 A small souvenir shop is located next to the main house of the reserve.

 Flora & Fauna:

-As ornithological park, the reserve offers plenty opportunities to discover and watch animals especially for bird lovers.
+As ornithological park, the reserve offers plenty opportunities to discover and watch animals, especially for bird lovers.
 With a little patience you can for example see the Madagascar harrier-hawk (Polyboroides radiatus) or find the sickle-billed vanga (Falculea palliata), the white-headed vanga (Artamella viridisa) and Madagascar buttonquail (Turnix nigricollis) in their natural habitat.